-Domilise's Po-Boy and Bar have gained buzz by slinging those delicious, classic NOLA sandwiches alongside a full bar Uptown.
+Domilise's Po-Boys has gained plenty of buzz by slinging those delicious, classic NOLA sandwiches alongside a full bar Uptown.

 Even though certain aspects of this popular NOLA Cajun/seafood eatery continue to evolve, it keeps some of its roots firmly planted in tradition, serving up some of the same menu items for the last 75 years.

-Parkway Bakery and Tavern has been a neighborhood landmark since it opened in 1911.
-Most famous for their over-stuffed po-boy sandos, Parkway also has a full bar featuring a beer and cocktail of the month and daily happy hours.
+Parkway Bakery & Tavern has been a neighborhood landmark since it opened in 1911.
+Most famous for their over-stuffed po' boy sandos, Parkway also has a full bar featuring a beer and cocktail of the month and daily happy hours.

 This family-style resto focuses on fresh ingredients, whether it's their fish and seafood that they receive daily, or their garden salads that're always served w/ dressings made in-house.